Giovonni7/Zen-destination/README.md

   * In the GitHub repository, navigate to the Settings tab

+  * In the Settings menu, navigate to pages

   * From the source section drop-down menu, select the Master Branch

   * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found here - https://giovonni7.github.io/Zen-destination/

 ## Credits
 <hr>